KayJay7/copicat/README.md

 ### Configuration file

-The `copier in` and `copier out` subcommands are meant to operate on the same config file.
+The `copicat in` and `copicat out` subcommands are meant to operate on the same config file.
 The config file is a yaml that specifies, user, group and mode for every file to copy, as well as the source and target location of the file.

 The basic structure is:
 ```yaml